Know the importance of taking care of the liver

 Once this blood has been processed, the hepatic veins are responsible for distributing it again throughout the body.

-liver related diseases
+Liver related diseases

-However, the most frequent diseases are those caused by unhealthy lifestyles , which affect a significant percentage of the planet's population and can be prevented by adopting new healthy habits .
+However, the most frequent diseases are those caused by unhealthy lifestyles , which affect a significant percentage of the planet's population and which can be prevented by adopting new healthy habits .

 Alcoholic liver disease or alcoholic liver disease: